 This morning, drive approximately 2 hours to Mt Khogno Khan.
-Upon arrival, you will explore the remains of the 17thcentury monastery, the Uvgun Khiids, located at the foot of surroundings before proceeding to your Ger camp, located near the Mongol Sand Dune.
+Upon arrival, you will explore the remains of the 17th-century monastery, the Uvgun Khiids, located at the foot of the mountain.

 Walk for approximately 45 minutes up a dirt path to the ruins.
 The monastery offers views of the spectacular scenery.
-Enjoy some time to explore the monastery and its
+Enjoy some time to explore the monastery and its surroundings before proceeding to your Ger camp, located near the Mongol Sand Dune.